3CS: Opening night

-There was an air of excitement and "considerable interest" around the town in the lead-up to the Saturday night opening of 3CS on 7 October 1939.

-A large representation of local dignitaries arrived at the new station building for the 8pm opening of 3CS.
+A large representation of local dignitaries arrived at the new station building for the 8 pm opening of 3CS.
 Attendance was by invitation and the guest list read like a "Who's Who" of the Colac district.
 Local MLC Mr J. P. Jones; the Colac Shire President, Cr J. Miller; councillors L. Bayer, G. Howey and A. Bilson and the Town Clerk Mr A. N. Walls were all included in the official party.
 Appropriately, the Mayor of Colac at this time was Cr.
 Walter Selwood, the chairman of directors of the Colac Broadcasting Company.

 Cr Selwood invited the local Federal Member, the Hon.
 G. A. Street, Minister for Defence to open the station.
 Receiving an enthusiastic reception from the crowd, Street thanked the directors for their invitation to perform the happy duty.
-Referring to the recently-declared outbreak of World War II, he said it helped him forget, at least for a short time, some of the worries that now confronted him.
+Referring to the recently declared outbreak of World War II, he said it helped him forget, at least for a short time, some of the worries that now confronted him.

 Referring to 3CS, Street remarked on the efforts of those who had been behind establishing the station: "That showed there was a fine spirit of enterprise in the community, which was prepared to stand behind something new in the district", and he thought the broadcasting station would be a tremendous benefit.
 In officially declaring the station open, he "wished it every success and that the standard maintained, would be one of which the district would be proud.".

 With radio station 3CS officially on the air, the Revellers orchestra struck up, and an evening of varied entertainment launched the station for guests and listeners alike.

-Early Broadcasts
+Early broadcasts

-Colac and district listeners seem to have quickly responded to this new medium, despite what would seem to listeners today as irregular hours of operation.
-Transmission commenced at 6.30am and continued until the station closed down at 9.30am each day.
-A further session would be held between noon and 4.00pm, with another break off air until 5.30pm.
-The station closed down at 10.30pm on weeknights, but continued until midnight on Saturdays.
+Transmission commenced at 6.30 am and continued until the station closed down at 9.30 am each day.
+A further session would be held between noon and 4.00 pm, with another break off air until 5.30 pm.
+The station closed down at 10.30 pm on weeknights, but continued until midnight on Saturdays.
 Provision was made to extend the times if necessary, to cover special functions.
 On Sundays, 3CS did not commence broadcasting until 11.00am.
-The first session lasted to 2.00pm, with the evening program running from 5.30pm to 10.30pm.
+The first session lasted to 2.00pm, with the evening program running from 5.30 pm to 10.30 pm.